HOW WILL THIS BE DIFFERENT FROM WHAT I'VE TRIED BEFORE?

 I have heard it said that therapy is about uncovering and recovering, while coaching is about discovering.
 Ultimately, your experience will guide you to the answer.

-WHAT ELSE MIGHT HELP ME? (click on images below)
+WHAT ELSE MIGHT HELP? (click on images below)

 HOW DO I CHOOSE SERVICES?